Mediterranean meal plan for insulin resistance

 Foods to eat

-• Healthy Fats: Olive oil, avocados, and coconut.
+• Healthy Fats: Olive oil, nuts, and avocados to improve insulin sensitivity.

 Foods not to eat

-• Processed Vegan Foods: Often high in sodium and artificial ingredients.
+• Processed Foods: High in unhealthy fats and additives.

 • Fried Foods: High in unhealthy fats.